sorbet/sorbet/website/docs/error-reference.md

 end
 ```

-Non-constant literals make it hard to impossible to determine the complete
-inheritance hierarchy in a codebase.
-Sorbet must know the complete inheritance
+(For some intuition why this restriction is in place: Sorbet requires resolving
+the inheritance hierarchy before it can run inference.
+Inference is when it
+assigns types to every expression in the codebase.
+Therefore inheritance
+resolution cannot depend on inference, as otherwise there would be a logical
-hierarchy of a codebase in order to check that a variable is a valid instance of
+cycle in the order Sorbet has to type check a codebase.
+Similar restrictions
-a type.
+appear throughout Sorbet: see [Why type annotations?](why-type-annotations.md)
+for more examples.)

-It is possible to silence this error with `T.unsafe`, but it should be done with
+For module mixins, it is possible to silence this error with `T.unsafe`, but it
-**utmost caution**, as Sorbet will not consider the include and provide a less
+should be done with **utmost caution**, as Sorbet will not consider the include
-accurate analysis:
+and provide a less accurate analysis:

 ```ruby
 module A; end